Sharatmaharjan/Notes/BIM/4th sem/BDCN/Unit 2: Application Layer (4 LHrs).md

 - Statelessness requires additional mechanisms (e.g., cookies) for session management.
 - Overhead in establishing connections for each request (mitigated by HTTP/2).

-**Numerical Example**: For a webpage with 10 resources (HTML, CSS, images), each requiring a 100 ms round-trip time, total load time without connection reuse is 1 second.
-HTTP/2 multiplexing reduces this to ~200 ms.

 ---

 ## Electronic Mail